Events in Security Cloud Control

 About Security Analytics and Logging (SaaS) in Security Cloud Control

-Terminology Note: In this documentation, when Cisco Security Analytics and Logging is used with the Secure Cloud Analytics portal (a software as a service product) you will see this integration referred to as Cisco Security Analytics and Logging (SaaS) or SAL (SaaS).
+Terminology Note: In this documentation, when Cisco Security Analytics and Logging (a software as a service product) is used with Security Cloud Control for security event monitoring and analysis, you will see this integration referred to as Cisco Security Analytics and Logging (SaaS) or SAL (SaaS).

 When filtering the security events logged in Secure Logging Analytics (SaaS), you can choose from a list of ASA, FTD, and event types that Security Cloud Control supports.
 From the Security Cloud Control menu, navigate and click the filter icon to choose events.
 These event types represent groups of syslog IDs.
 The table that follows shows which syslog IDs are included in which event type.
 To learn more about a specific syslog ID, you can search for it in the Cisco ASA Series Syslog Messages or the Cisco Secure Firewall Threat Defense Syslog Messages guides.